gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 ## Ternary Conditional Operator

 The **ternary conditional operator** has three parts and takes the form `question ? answer1 : answer2`.
 It is a **shortcut** for carrying out one of two expressions based on whther `question` is true or false.
 If `question` is true, it evaluates `answer1` and returns its value; otherwise, it evaluates `answer2` and returns its value.
-This is how the structure looks like:
+This is what the structure looks like:

 ```Swift
 if question {